 ASP .Net MVC Training

-The Model-View-Controller (MVC) architectural pattern separates an application into three main components: the model, the view, and the controller.
+The ASP .Net MVC (Model-View-Controller) architectural pattern separates an application into three main components: the model, the view, and the controller.
 The ASP.NET MVC framework provides an alternative to the ASP.NET Web Forms pattern for creating Web applications.
 The ASP.NET MVC framework is a lightweight, highly testable presentation framework that (as with Web Forms-based applications) is integrated with existing ASP.NET features, such as master pages and membership-based authentication.
 The MVC framework is defined in the System.Web.Mvc assembly.

 The MVC framework includes the following components: